Pylons/pyramid/docs/narr/viewconfig.rst

   .. versionadded:: 1.4a3

 ``is_authenticated``
   This value, if specified, must be either ``True`` or ``False``.
-If it is specified and is ``True``, the request must be for an authenticated user, as determined by the :term:`security policy` in use.
-If it is specified and ``False``, the associated view callable will be invoked only if the request does not have an authenticated user.
+  If it is specified and ``True``, only a request from an authenticated user, as determined by the :term:`security policy` in use, will satisfy the predicate.
+  If it is specified and ``False``, only a request from a user who is not authenticated will satisfy the predicate.

   .. versionadded:: 2.0